populse/mia_processes/docs/source/documentation/bricks/preprocess/mrtrix/DWIPreproc.rst

 Perform diffusion image pre-processing using FSL’s topup and eddy tool
 ----------------------------------------------------------------------

-Run topup and Eddy to pre-processe DWI image ncluding inhomogeneity distortion correction using FSL’s topup tool if possible.
+Run topup and Eddy to pre-processe DWI image including inhomogeneity distortion correction using FSL’s topup tool if possible.

 FSL should be configured in populse.